kalkin/git-log-viewer/README.md

 dependency brought in by many operating systems.

 The first draft used urwid library and the extension library urwidtrees.
-Sadly git data structures fit very poorly for the default `TreeWidget`s.
+Sadly git data structures fit poorly for the default `TreeWidget`s.

 The second current (2018-08-25) version uses the new prompt_toolkit 2.0 library